AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries-troubleshoot.md

 ## Missing path in the GraphQL persisted query URL {#missing-path-query-url}

-If persisted queries return the `500` error code with the information `Suffix: '/' does not contain a path`
+If persisted queries return the `500` error code with the information `Suffix: '/' does not contain a path`, the GraphQL servlet is being called without a path suffix.

-This means that the GraphQL servlet is being called without a path suffix.
 The pattern should be `/graphql/execute.json/thePath`.

 ## Blocked due to IP allow list {#blocked-due-to-ip-allow-list}